fpr1m3/opencode-pai-plugin/README.md

 *   Load the `CORE/SKILL.md` file as core context at the start of each session.
 *   Log all events and tool calls to the `.opencode/history/raw-outputs` directory.
-*   Update the terminal tab title with the current session status.
+*   Update the terminal tab title with the current session status (failsafe mode included).
 *   Create a session summary in `.opencode/history/sessions` when a session ends.

 ---